 The most common type of grant on Mightycause is a 1:1 match, meaning that each donation is matched in full until the grant is fulfilled.

 However, there are other options you can choose if you’d like to set up your matching grant a little differently.

 Match a specific percentage of each donation

 When you select this option, you’ll be asked to enter a percentage.
-This can be a handy tool if you’d like to stretch your grant further by matching only a portion of each donation, such as 50%, or if you’d like to be generous with the grant money and match at a 2:1 ratio (which is 200%).
+This option will be automatically set to 100% (1:1 match).
+However, this can be a handy tool if you’d like to stretch your grant further by matching only a portion of each donation, such as 50%, or if you’d like to be generous with the grant money and match at a 2:1 ratio (which is 200%).

 This tool will allow you to “cap” the amount that can be matched.
 This helps ensure that your $1,000 grant will not be fulfilled too quickly with a few large donations.
 So, if you have a $1,000 match available, and have set your “cap” to $100, you can prevent a few big donations from wiping out your grant.